Collaboration or Mediation?

 Collaborative Divorce

-Some Advantages to Mediation and Collaborative Divorce
+Some Advantages of Mediation and Collaborative Divorce

 • You remain in control of the divorce because you, and not a judge, are making the decisions